sagirumati/UROOT/README.md

 [**ORCID: 0000-0003-1413-3974**](https://orcid.org/0000-0003-1413-3974)

-# 2 About URooTab
+# 1 About URooTab

-URooTab is an R package that can conduct EViews unit root tests and report them in tabular form.
+URooTab is an R package that can conducts `EViews` unit root tests and report them in tabular form.

-# 3 Why URooTab?
+# 2 Why URooTab?

 While there are R packages and EViews add-ins available for presenting unit root tests in tabular form, none of them incorporates **EViews** procedures within the R environment.
 Specifically:

--   I wish I could conduct unit root using EViews routines in R Markdown or Quarto document
+-   I wish I could conduct unit root using EViews routines in R, R Markdown or Quarto document

 -   I wish I could dynamically import the results of the unit root tests individually or at once into R, R Markdown or Quarto document